 My prime recommendation and the program I have personally seen great results with is Russ Yeager’s Body Transformation University.

 I wrote an article recently discussing my results and the invaluable information I received from Russ directly in an interview I posted on YouTube.

-At the beginning of the lockdown when my gym was shut down, my wife and children were home, and there was an air of uncertainty around the country I decided to focus this energy into getting my body in great shape.
+At the beginning of the lockdown when my gym was shut down, my wife and children were home,.
+There was an air of uncertainty around the country.
+I decided to focus this energy into getting my body in great shape.